 This gluten-free, vegan chocolate chip banana bread is soft, moist, and wonderfully rich – filled with dairy-free chocolate chips and packed with flavor.
-Don’t let anyone tell you that you can’t have it all, even with dietary restrictions!
-This recipe is simple, eggless, can be made grain-free, and uses just 10 wholesome ingredients to make!
+The recipe is simple, eggless, and can be made grain-free!

 It’s official that I, along with the rest of the world it seems, am banana bread obsessed.
 I already have a ‘fancy’ Marbled Banana Bread Recipe up on my site and quite a long list of banana bread inspired treats (check the related recipes section below!).
 This recipe, though, is a simple and classic vegan, gluten-free chocolate chip banana bread.